google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs- (33) Malabar Nut ஆடாதொடை Skip to main content

 • Telugu: Adamkabu, Adampaka, Addasaram (అడ్డసరం)

-Respiratory: The antitussive activity of an Adhatoda vasica extract was assessed in anaesthetized guinea pigs and rabbits and in unanaesthetized guinea pigs.
+Respiratory: The antitussive activity of an Adhatoda vasica extract was assessed in anesthetized guinea pigs and rabbits and in unanaesthetized guinea pigs.
 The extract was shown to have an antitussive activity similar to codeine in cough induced by irritant aerosols (Dhuley 1999).
 Researchers studied the activity of bromhexine and ambroxol, semi-synthetic derivatives of the alkaloid vasicine isolated from A. vasica.
-The benzylamines bromhexine and ambroxol are commonly used as mucolytics in modern medicine, and have a pH-dependent growth-inhibitory effect on Mycobacterium tuberculosis.
+The benzylamines bromhexine and ambroxol are commonly used as mucolytics in modern medicine and have a pH-dependent growth-inhibitory effect on Mycobacterium tuberculosis.
 These compounds are concentrated in macrophages and appear to enhance lysozyme levels in bronchial secretions, as well as the levels of the antitubercular drug rifampicin in lung tissue and sputum (Grange and Snell 1996).
 The compound 7,8,9,1 o-tetrahydroazepino (2,1 -b)-quinazoline-12 (6h), one, isolated from A. vasica was determined to have a potent bronchodilatory effect in humans (Malhotra et al 1988).

 (33)